marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The Trust Framework must ensure that the Issuer cannot learn where the User uses the Credential.

-When a Verifier performs the Trust Evaluation of the Issuer of a Credential following [`OID-FED`_], the Issuer cannot know who is the User presenting the Credential.
+The Verifier performing the Trust Evaluation about the Issuer of a Credential must not release any information to the Credential Issuer about the Wallet Instance it is interacting with.
+Using [`OID-FED`_] the Issuer doesn't know who is the User presenting the Credential.
 In addition, privacy is protected also during the check of the Credential's status.
-By using Status Assertion [`OAUTH-STATUS-ASSERTION`_], the IT Wallet specification ensures that while the Verifier checks the Credential's validity, the Issuer does not learn where or when the Credential is being used.
+By using Status Assertion [`OAUTH-STATUS-ASSERTION`_], the IT-Wallet specification ensures that while the Verifier checks the Credential's validity, the Issuer does not learn where or when the Credential is being used.

 PR-E-70